undershell/vhs/add-vh/readme.md

 # About

-This basic scripts helps automating the creaton of domains or subdomains.
+This basic scripts helps automating the creation of domains or subdomains.

 ## Usage: Create a vhost